helderpinto/AzureOptimizationEngine/README.md

 * A supported Azure subscription (see the [FAQs](#faq))
 * Azure Powershell 6.6.0+
-* Microsoft.Graph.Authentication and Microsoft.Graph.Identity.DirectoryManagement PowerShell modules
+* Microsoft.Graph.Authentication and Microsoft.Graph.Identity.DirectoryManagement PowerShell modules (version 2.4.0+)
 * A user account with Owner permissions over the chosen subscription, so that the Automation Managed Identity is granted the required privileges over the subscription (Reader) and deployment resource group (Contributor)
 * (Optional) A user account with at least Privileged Role Administrator permissions over the Azure AD tenant, so that the Managed Identity is granted the required privileges over Azure AD (Global Reader)
 * (Optional) A user account with administrative privileges over the Enterprise Agreement (Enterprise Enrollment Administrator) or the Microsoft Customer Agreement (Billing Profile Owner), so that the Managed Identity is granted the required privileges over your consumption agreement